 Special-purpose governments engaged in a single governmental program and having no component units may present financial statements as combining fund financial statements with government-wide statements.
-This is illustrated on the Statements of Net Position and Governmental funds Balance Sheet - Cash Basis and Statements of Activities and Governmental Fund Revenues, Expenditures and Changes in Fund Balances - Cash Basis.
+This is illustrated on the Governmental Funds Balance Sheet and Statement of Net Position - Cash Basis and Governmental Fund Revenues, Expenditures and Changes in Fund Balances and Statement of Activities - Cash Basis.